gzc/CLRS/README.md

 If I miss your name here, please pull a request to me to fix.

+You maybe interested in another repo [gitstats](https://github.com/gzc/gitstats) which generates repo contribution of CLRS.

 ## This repo needs your help.
 If you are interested in this project, you could complete problems which are marked **"UNSOLVED"** in the following list.
 Or if you are interested in certain chapters that have not been completed, you could fork this project and issue a pull request to this repo.
 Appreciate your efforts.